jesserclinton/battleship-project/README.md

 * add server states
 * multiple games at once
 * limit players per pc
+* use a css framework (Bootstrap, etc.)

 ### Proposals
 * separate html into separate files again
+> currently, it is difficult to work with AJAX and node together